Kaoticz/xero-layan-git/README.md

 Yes, the scripts are horrendous.
 No, I don't care.
 It's a one-time thing, it really doesn't matter.

 To start from scratch:
 Use `CleanInstall/install1.txt` as a guide.
+Read the comments along the way.

 To start from default KDE
 curl -L https://raw.githubusercontent.com/Kaoticz/xero-layan-git/arch/installArch.sh | usr/bin/bash